lix-project/lix/tests/functional2/README.md

 For a more exhaustive documentation, check the [pytest documentation](https://docs.pytest.org/en/stable/example/parametrize.html).
 When parametrizing a test, the test is called once per provided argument.
-When a test is parameterized multiple times, every combination of parameters will be run in a matrix.
+When a test is parametrized multiple times, every combination of parameters will be run in a matrix.
 If that is not intended, one can provide multiple tuple arguments within a single parametrization:

 ```python